 I thought about risk a lot in 2020.
 It was hard not to think about risk.
 I thought about risk every time I put on a mask to go outside.
 In addition to thinking about avoiding the risk of COVID-19, I actually thought a lot about taking more risks too, but different kinds of risks.

 I consider myself to be risk averse.
 I like to play it safe.
-I’ve never gotten a speeding ticket, and never even been pulled over.
+I’ve never gotten a speeding ticket.
+I’ve never even been pulled over.
 More importantly, I don’t like being wrong.
 It doesn’t take long before you realize that you’ll make close to no money if you always want to be right, because that involves minimal risk (see risk-return).
 If you want to make money, you have to take on more risk and accept that you’ll be wrong sometimes.

 As I mentioned in the beginning of the post, there are different kinds of risks.
 There are the “COVID-19” kinds where there’s a small chance of something really bad happening, and then there are the more “options trading” kinds where it’s more likely something bad happens, but it’s not that bad.
 The former involves ruin, an outcome (health, financial, etc.) that’s very difficult or impossible to recover from.
 The latter doesn’t; whatever the outcome, you can recover from it.